Herbal Medicine for Atherosclerosis

 Herbs and Atherosclerosis

 Atherosclerosis is a process of progressive thickening and hardening of the walls of medium-sized and large arteries as a result of fat deposits (called plaques) on their inner lining.
 It can begin in the teenage years.
 It is usually a silent disease (with no obvious symptoms).

 The symptoms of atherosclerosis vary somewhat depending on the location of a plaque.
 If the plaque occurs in the arteries of the heart, the patient may experience chest pain, heart attack, or sudden death.
 A plaque in the brain may lead to sudden dizziness, weakness, loss of speech, or blindness.
-In arteries of the leg, plaques can lead to cramping and fatigue in the legs when walking.
+In arteries of the leg, plaques can lead to ulcers, cramping and fatigue in the legs when walking.
 A plaque in the kidneys can cause high blood pressure that is difficult to treat.

 Risk factors for atherosclerosis include high levels of "bad" cholesterol (LDL), high blood pressure (hypertension), smoking, diabetes and a genetic family history of atherosclerotic disease.

 Atherosclerosis is responsible for much coronary artery disease (angina and heart attacks) and many strokes.

 Herbactive has made a specific herbal medicine to help reverse atherosclerosis.
 Order the Atherosclerosis Tonic